 Choose clothes that suit you, fit you well and that you feel confident wearing – it will make a big difference to how you feel and this will come across in the photos.

-If you have any great 'what to wear' tips, then I'd love to hear them!
+If you have any other 'what to wear' tips, then I'd love to hear them!